sortello/sortello-chrome-extension/README.md

 # sortello-chrome-extension
 Chrome extension for Sortello

-# TODO:
-- Should propose to prioritize only the cards that were added since last use of Sortello on the selected list

 # How to contribute:
 - Clone the repository
 - In Chrome, open extensions view (chrome://extensions/) and check dev mode checkbox.